 Greg is a member of Wilson Elser's Data Privacy & Security breach response team, effectively and efficiently handling data breaches while protecting clients' reputations.
 Greg has handled breaches for organizations of all sizes, including professional services firms, educational institutions, public utilities and not-for-profit organizations.
 He advises clients on data privacy and security risks and assists them in developing privacy policies and breach response plans.
 Greg helps to identify how risk can best be reduced or eliminated and assists clients in acting on the resulting objectives, which frequently include putting appropriate systems and protocols in place and conducting employee training

 In counseling his clients in the realm of information governance, Greg includes the processes, roles, standards and metrics that help ensure the effective and efficient use of information and the protections necessary for an organization to meet its goals.
 Emphasizing accountability, Greg recommends a hierarchy that fortifies defenses against risk while allowing the organization to obtain full value from its information resources.
 This break from compartmentalized thinking is, he believes, the next step in the evolution of sound information management.

-Greg provides his clients with knowledge and guidance on information governance and e-discovery matters, including case- and client-specific advice about meeting preservation obligations as well as “meet and confer” obligations and addressing e-discovery matters with the court.
-Greg also delivers cost-efficient strategies for data preservation, collection, review and production and helps clients develop and implement document retention policies and practices.
+Greg provides his clients with knowledge and guidance on e-discovery matters, including case- and client-specific advice about meeting preservation obligations as well as “meet and confer” obligations and addressing e-discovery matters with the court.
+Greg also delivers cost-efficient strategies for data preservation, collection, review and production and helps clients to develop and implement document retention policies and practices.